LemmurOrg/lemmur/CONTRIBUTING.md

 - Components are called 'widgets' in flutter
 - `flutter_hooks` is a React hooks port to flutter.
 Though you will come to see that `flutter_hooks` are not as powerful
 - There is no CSS.
-You compose your layout with other widgets and style them by passing properties to them
+You compose your layout with other widgets and style them by passing properties
-- There are no functional components, everything has to be a class
+- There are no functional components, everything needs to be a class
 - Creating wrapping widgets is not as nice as in React, there is no `{ ...props }`.
 In flutter you need to pass each argument one by one